skyylex/skyylex.github.io/_posts/2018-06-27-metamacros.md

 #define metamacro_head_(FIRST, ...)
 FIRST
 ```

-So, basically the whole logic is based on the macro that receives the first argument and pre-generated sequence of arguments.
-Pre-generated sequence shift the element initially to the right(each pre-generated element cuts related element from `__VAR_ARGS__`), so the N-1 items will be cut and the Nth will be the first from left to right.
+So the whole logic is based on the macro that receives the first argument and pre-generated sequence of arguments.
+The pre-generated sequence shifts the element initially to the right (each pre-generated element cuts related element from `__VAR_ARGS__`), so the N-1 items will be cut and the Nth will be the first from left to right.

 Example?